Any variable, such as

-A variable of a reference type contains a reference to an object
+A variable contains a reference to an object

 CorrectionHere is what's right.